 “Diesel has always been a technology of continuous improvement and this initiative sets the pace for the next generation of advanced diesel technology,” DTF said in a statement.
 “Today’s action follows petitions for rulemaking from a number of state and local air agencies, as well as support for a new low NOx standard from truck and engine makers.”

-“DTNA looks forward to working with the EPA on the Cleaner Truck Initiative,” said Sean Waters, director of regulatory compliance.
-He attended the EPA’s announcement event on Tuesday.
+“DTNA looks forward to working with the EPA on the Cleaner Truck Initiative,” said Sean Waters, director of regulatory compliance and who attended EPA’s announcement on Tuesday.
 “We are confident that the Cleaner Air Initiative will provide real world emission reductions, streamline certification and compliance, and continue to enable us to provide vehicles with the best TCO.”

-Daimler Trucks officials said that over the past two decades, its vehicles and engines have reduced NOx emissions by over 90 percent and particulate matter by over 98 percent.
+Daimler Trucks said over the past two decades its vehicles and engines have reduced NOx emissions by over 90 percent and particulate matter by over 98 percent.

 “Cummins has a long history of working with regulators to help develop tough, clear and enforceable standards that lead to a cleaner, healthier and safer environment,” said Jennifer Rumsey, vice president and chief technical officer at Cummins.
 “We can and should do more to reduce NOx.
 This is an important step forward because a streamlined, national regulatory program brings consistency across the country allowing manufacturers to develop cleaner, more cost-effective solutions for our customers.”